rl1987/trickster.dev/tricksterblog/content/post/making-heuristics-smarter-with-gpt3.md

 prompt:

 ```
-Answer YES if "Library of Congress" is a gallery or museum.
+Answer YES if "National Gallery of Art" is a gallery or museum.
 Answer NO otherwise.
 ```

 To which it answers: